algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 where $$D$$ is some positive definite matrix and $$\phi(\mathbf{r},t)$$ is the density (or temperature) of the system.
 In fact, this is why one of the most common types of quantum simulation is sometimes called  _diffusion monte carlo_.
-There really isn't that much of a difference between the two systems in terms of how they are simulated on classical hardware... but we are gettign ahead of ourselves.
+There really isn't that much of a difference between the two systems in terms of how they are simulated on classical hardware... but we are getting ahead of ourselves.
 For now, let's talk about how quantum mechanics differs from classical mechanics and how we can use this to our advantage.

 ## Probability Density